 Oral contraceptives suppress the hormones that cause ovulation.
-The process of ovulation is directed by hormones, chemicals made by the body.
+Hormones (chemicals made by the body) direct the process of ovulation.
 Some hormones signal for egg follicles to mature in the ovary, for example, others trigger the thickening of the uterine wall.
 Oral contraceptives consist of man-made versions of two of these hormones; taken daily, they block the usual hormone “messages” that direct ovulation.
 No eggs are produced, so conception is prevented.

 Other effects of oral contraceptives help prevent sperm from reaching the egg and reduce the chance of the egg implanting in the uterus.
 Oral contraceptives are one of the most effective forms of reversible birth control currently available.
 There are several types of oral contraceptives, with different levels and types of hormones.

 Contraceptive injections are given to you by your doctor as a hormone “shot” into the muscle of your upper arm.
-Once administered, a low dose of this hormone, progestin is released into your system over a period of 3 months.
-This progestin, similar to the progestin in birth control pills, suppresses ovulation and provides effective contraception for 3 months.
+Once administered, a low dose of progestin is released into your system over a period of 3 months.
+This is similar to the progestin in birth control pills and it suppresses ovulation and provides effective contraception for 3 months.

 The patch is thin, beige, plastic patch that sticks to your skin.
-The patch is usually placed on the skin of the buttocks, stomach, upper arm, or torso once a week for three weeks in a row.
-The patch much like the pill releases synthetic estrogen and progestin into the blood stream.
+It is usually placed on the skin of the buttocks, stomach, upper arm, or torso once a week for three weeks in a row.
+Much like the pill, the patch releases synthetic estrogen and progestin into the blood stream.
 The patch is 99% effective with proper use.

 Implanon is a small implant contraceptive that is inserted under the skin of your upper arm and prevents pregnancy in several ways.
 The most important way is by stopping release of an egg from your ovary.
 Implanon also changes the mucus in your cervix and this change may keep sperm from reaching the egg.
 Also, Implanon changes the lining of your uterus.
 Implanon lasts for three years and must be removed by your doctor at the end of that period.
 Implanon is 99% effective.